waldo323/schedcsv/output/schedbyspeaker/README.txt

-Hot to import a csv into Google Calendar
+How to import a csv into Google Calendar
 ========

 Instructions summary: